hovermind/wpf-ninja/doc-md/xaml-resource.md

 </ResourceDictionary>
 ```
+**Notes:**
-**Note:** ResourceDictionary is the root element in the Xml file, so we need to define the default namespaces
+* ResourceDictionary is the root element in the Xml file, so we need to define the default namespaces
+* There is ResourceDictionary template is Visual Studio : Right Click > Add Item > ResourceDictionary

 `App.xaml`
 ```